otherjoel/wavenet-api/README.md

 A Racket interface for Google’s Cloud text-to-speech engine.

 Documentation to come.
-You need an API key.
+You need:

+* An API key

+This package is not currently on the Racket package server.
+To install it, clone this repo and do `cd parent-folder; raco pkg install ./wavenet`.

 Here’s a quick sample: